 A subsequent passive-to-active transition on the J1850 bus will cause the BDLC to wake up and generate a non-maskable CPU interrupt request.
-When a STOP instruction is used to put the BDLC in stop mode, the BDLC will not correctly receive the byte that woke it up.
-This is due to a required oscillator stabilization delay for the BDLC internal operating clocks to restart.
-If a WAIT instruction is used to put the BDLC in stop mode, the BDLC is guaranteed to receive correctly the byte which woke it up, if and only if an EOF has been detected prior to issuing the WAIT instruction by the CPU.
-Otherwise the BDLC will not correctly receive the byte that woke it up.
+When a STOP instruction is used to put the BDLC in stop mode, the BDLC is not guaranteed to correctly receive the message which woke it up, since it may take some time for the BDLC internal operating clocks to restart and stabilize.
+If a WAIT instruction is used to put the BDLC in stop mode, the BDLC is guaranteed to correctly receive the byte which woke it up, if and only if an end-of-frame (EOF) has been detected prior to issuing the WAIT instruction by the CPU.
+Otherwise, the BDLC will not correctly receive the byte that woke it up.